High Blood Pressure

 These targets are now lower because research has shown that people with elevated or stage 1 high blood pressure—previously called “prehypertension”—are already at a higher risk of having a heart attack or stroke.

 Lifestyle changes are the main treatment for those with elevated or stage 1 high blood pressure.
 They are also important in treating individuals with stage 2 high blood pressure (>140 mmHG/>90 mmHG) and for good health overall.
 Healthy choices can go a long way in helping to lower your numbers and include:

-- focusing on healthy eating (follow the Dietary Approaches to Stop Hypertension diet, limit sodium and eat potassium-rich foods)
+- Focusing on healthy eating (follow the Dietary Approaches to Stop Hypertension diet, limit salt and eat potassium-rich foods)

 (Click to view)

 It’s important to cut back on the amount of salt (sodium) you consume, particularly if you are already eating a diet that is high in salt.
 The latest Dietary Guidelines for Americans recommend people consume no more than 2,300 mg of sodium per day—less than a teaspoon of salt.
 However, for people with high blood pressure or at risk for it, less than 1,500 mg of sodium per day is often the goal.

 How Much Salt?

 1/4 teaspoon salt = 575 mg sodium